The Real Estate Roundtable

 The Real Estate Roundtable is a non-profit public policy think tank based in Washington, D.C. that represents the interests of real estate.
 It develops public policy agendas pertaining to tax, capital and credit, environment and energy, and homeland security.

 History

 In 1999, the National Realty Committee (NRC) became The Real Estate Roundtable.
-In 1985 the NRC had 280 member organizations comprised of property developers, banks, insurance companies, brokerages and accounting concerns.
+In 1985, the NRC had 280 member organizations: property developers, banks, insurance companies, brokerages and accounting concerns.

 The Real Estate Roundtable announced its formation of the Real Estate ISAC (RE-ISAC), an Information Sharing and Analysis Center, in February 2003.

 Jeffrey D. DeBoer has served as the president and CEO of The Real Estate Roundtable since its formation.
 Randall K. Rowe was elected chairman in 1998.
 John F. Fish became the chairman in 2021.

 Activities

 The Real Estate Roundtable holds four annual meetings in Washington, D.C. and publishes a weekly electronic newsletter, "Policy Toolkits and Fact Sheets", and its Annual Report and Policy Agenda.

 Activities of the organization are divided amongst its committees: